Skip to content

 Preparation

-We will setup a miniconda installation with pytorch testing the GPU.
+We will setup a miniforge installation with pytorch testing the GPU.
 If you already have this setup then you can skip this step

 hpc-login-1:~$ srun --pty bash